TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.txt

+Arduino Label Tools converts label.json files to Pico macropad LabelM, LabelS or LabelT type Arduino files.
+See the example label001.json for the JSON format.
+Drag and drop the json label file into the form, then rename to LabelM,S,T and copy to SDCard.

 Instructions for Serial2Pico with json Symbols Bank loader:
 1. Put your json math0.json to math9.json files in a folder such as C:\Temp, or any other folder.
 2. Open Serial2Pico - you may get two messages that the math bank file cannot be found - click OK on each message.